backdrop-contrib/tinymce_emojis/README.md

 # TinyMCE Emojis

-Provides an editor button to insert emojis (also known as emoticons) into content.
+Provides an editor button to insert emojis (sometimes also denoted as emoticons) into content.

 The button opens a dialog where you can browse through several categories or search by (English) keywords.